LaurieLBaker/Community-Engaged-Data-Science-Website/content/project/necsa-manomet-project/index.md

 1. Develop a protocol and data pipeline for carrying out quality assurance of the data, including developing a data workflow for future NeCSA data collection efforts and analysis.

-2. Identify ways to improve the data collection process including developing standards and methodologies for data recording.
+2. Identify ways to improve NeCSA's data collection process including developing standards and methodologies for data recording.

-3. Create and design meaningful ways to visualize, explore, and present trends in the data (water temperature data, biological community data – species occurrence, species counts, biodiversity indices, and more) to build understanding of climate changes and its impact on intertidal communities across the Gulf of Maine.
+3. Create and design meaningful ways to visualize, explore, and present trends in the data (water temperature data, biological community data – species occurrence, species counts, biodiversity indices, and more) collected by NeCSA and Manomet to build a greater understanding of the Gulf of Maine's intertidal communities and how they're changing.

 Specific milestones for the short-term for each of these goals include: